Film and TV

 How Mari was used to bring Blade Runner 2049 to life

-Blade Runner 2049 has one of the most visually-arresting aesthetics of any film of the past year
+Blade Runner 2049 has one of the most visually arresting aesthetics of any film of 2017

-As a primary VFX vendor on the film, Bafta and Oscar-awarding winning creative studio Framestore played a central role in crafting this look.
+As a primary VFX vendor on the film, BAFTA and Oscar-winning creative studio Framestore played a central role in crafting this look.

-They were responsible for working on a futuristic Las Vegas, the solar farm environment at the beginning, as well as the 'Trash Mesa' environment: the industrial wasteland in which K travels through to visit the orphanage.
+The studio was responsible for working on a futuristic Las Vegas, the solar farm environment at the beginning of the film, and the 'Trash Mesa' environment: the industrial wasteland that K travels through to visit the orphanage.

 Changing requirements

-For Michael Borhi, Head of Texturing with Framestore Montreal Blade Runner 2019 is part of an ongoing trend he’s noticed in the work the studio are tasked with: “Projects are increasingly becoming more ambitious in scope, and challenging in their nature”, he says.
+For Michael Borhi, Head of Texturing with Framestore Montreal, Blade Runner 2019 is part of an ongoing trend he’s noticed in the work the studio is tasked with.
+“Projects are increasingly becoming more ambitious in scope, and challenging in their nature”, he says.

 “No two shows are quite the same, requiring us to constantly reassess how we approach them.
 Hero assets tend to go through more of a ongoing concepting phase, both in 2D and 3D, throughout the course of a production, as they’re being built.

-To cope with these increasing demands, Framestore have been using Mari since 2010, first adopting the toolset fully for Alfonso Cuarón’s sci-fi thriller, Gravity
+To cope with these increasing demands, Framestore has been using Mari since 2010, first adopting the toolset fully for Alfonso Cuarón’s sci-fi thriller, Gravity.

 “There were too many large scale assets requiring elaborate UV layouts on that film that could not have been done with other texturing application at the time”, says Borhi.